 \subsection{Effect of the dimensionality reduction}

 For configuring the PCA-based dimensionality reduction of the proposed self-supervised and baseline models, we first explored the cumulative sum of the EVR of the features, as shown in Figure~\ref{fig:VarRatio}, for the different models.
-Figure~\ref{fig:PCAonCNN} plots EVR of three different models corresponding to 10, 20 and 30 clusters trained with SSL-VGG (dashed lines) and SSL-RN (solid lines) architectures, respectively.
-It can be seen that $90\%$ of the EVR is contained in at least $17$ components across the models and that there is no significant change in the EVR when considering more than $20$ components.
+Figure~\ref{fig:PCAonCNN} plots EVR of {the three SSL models and the baseline AE model.} It can be seen that $90\%$ of the EVR is contained in at least $17$ components across the {SSL} models and that there is no significant change in the EVR when considering more than $20$ components.
 Therefore we selected the first 20 PCA components as the size of the vectors encoding the input images, which are also input for the K-means algorithm in the unsupervised branch in Figure~\ref{fig:ArchitectureDiagram}. {The baseline AE model shows comparable performance by encoding the same EVR of 90\% in 23 PCA components.
 In our experimental investigations, we discovered an intriguing result regarding the AE model in conjunction with PCA dimensions.
 Specifically, we found that there is an almost negligible difference in the evaluation metrics when using either 20 or 25 PCA dimensions.
 To facilitate more convenient and equitable comparisons in our subsequent experiments, we have opted to employ a 20-dimensional PCA-transformed embedding space also for the AE model, denoted as B-AE-20, aligning it with the SSL models.}

-The plot in Figure~\ref{fig:DirectPCAonImages} represents the feature space for the baseline model.
+The plot in Figure~\ref{fig:DirectPCAonImages} represents the feature space for the simple, PCA baseline model.